 – Antonine Blondin, L’Equipe, 1964

 Cycling is one of the few sports to take place in the real world.
-Roads are sporting arenas, mountains are turned into venues.
+Roads are sporting arenas, mountains become stadiums.

 Over the years different roads have become famous and even mythologised by the sport.
 The Arenberg cobbles hold a special place in the sport because of the Paris-Roubaix race but on a normal day the road is a muddy trail used by dog walkers and there’s nothing inherently beautiful nor dramatic.
 Similarly there’s a nice view on the way up but Milan-Sanremo’s decisive Poggio is little more than an access road to ramshackle hothouses where flowers grow, the most ordinary of places.